isaccanedo/chalice/README.rst

 * `Topicos <https://aws.github.io/chalice/topics/index.html>`__ - Profundo
    mergulhe na documentação sobre áreas específicas do Chalice.
  Isso contém documentação mais detalhada do que os tutoriais.
-* `API Reference <https://aws.github.io/chalice/api.html>`__ - Low level
+* `API Reference <https://aws.github.io/chalice/api.html>`__ - Nível baixo
-  reference documentation on all the classes and methods that are part of the public API of Chalice.
+   documentação de referência sobre todas as classes e métodos que fazem parte do API pública do Chalice.

 If you're done experimenting with Chalice and you'd like to cleanup, you can use the ``chalice delete`` command, and Chalice will delete all the resources